mc-ondros/DoodleParty/.documentation/model_improvements.md

 # Model Improvements Implementation - Task 2.1

+**Status: DEPRECATED** - This document describes implementation details that may be outdated.
+Refer to the main [roadmap](roadmap.md) for current project status.

 ## Overview

 This document describes the implementation of **two key model improvements** for DoodleHunter's binary classification system, addressing items from Phase 2.1 of the roadmap: